 PRAISE FOR A WOMAN'S CRUSADE

 "Mary Walton...has captured Paul's fire, her slow burn in A Woman's Crusade.
-This story is a reminder of the perseverance, the gall, the intelligence it took to obtain what now seems an inalienable right, an obvious pillar of any democracy." --Los Angeles Times
+This story is a reminder of the perseverance, the gall, the intelligence it took to obtain what now seems an inalienable right, an obvious pillar of any democracy." --The Los Angeles Times

-"Mary Walton delivers an engrossing account of one of the most dramatic episodes in American History--the culmination of the seven-decade quest for woman suffrage."--Marla R. Miller, author of Betsy Ross and the Making of America
+"Mary Walton delivers an engrossing account of one of the most dramatic episodes in American History--the culmination of the seven-decade quest for woman suffrage." --Marla Miller, author of Betsy Ross and the Making of America.

-"Nearly a half century before Martin Luther King brought Gandhian methods to bear on racial segregation, Alice Paul used non-violent protest to win full voting rights for American women; but few Americans know about her.
+"Nearly a half century before Martin Luther King brought Gandhian methods to bear on racial segregation, Alice Paul used non-violent protest to win full voting rights for American women; but few women knew about her.
 Mary Walton vividly brings her to life again in this brilliant, important and highly readable book.
-America 's understanding of its history will be all the richer for it."--Gene Roberts, The Race Beat, 2007 Pulitzer Prize winner for History
+America's understanding of its history will be all the rich for it." --Gene Roberts, The Race Bea, 2007 Pulitzer Prize winner for History.

-"Mary Walton has written a passionate history of one of my heroines (and distant relative), Alice Paul - a fiery feminist who understood political strategy and the value of a sound-bite better than anyone.
-All Americans should read this book to learn more about one of our most extraordinary and dynamic leaders."--Congresswoman Carolyn B. Maloney
+"Mary Walton has written a passionate history of one of my heroines (and distant relative), Alice Paul--a fiery feminist who understood political strategy and the value of a sound-bit better than anyone.
+All Americans should read this book to learn more about one of our most extraordinary and dynamic leaders."
+Congresswoman Carolyn B. Maloney

 For most of my professional life I have been a newspaper reporter, turning out news features, profiles and breaking news, while also writing non-fiction books that had their genesis in news stories.
 Six years ago, at the suggestion of an editor, I turned to a historical epic, the final, dramatic push for woman suffrage.

-Alice, the brilliant leader of the suffrage militants, was a brilliant, young, iron-willed Quaker committed to nonviolence, with a talent for organizing and publicity.
-When four years of lobbying, parades, rallies and electioneering failed to budge Congress, she and her followers picketed the White House, were attacked, arrested, force fed and brutalized.
+Alice Paul, the brilliant leader of the suffrage militants, was a young, iron-willed Quaker committed to nonviolence, with a talent for organizing and publicity.
+When four years of lobbying, parades, rallies and electioneering failed to budge Congress, she and her followers picketed the White House, the first to ever do so.
+They were attacked, arrested, force fed and brutalized.
 After the amendment was ratified in 1920, the battle was little remembered and little taught.
-In 2004 Alice received a measure of recognition with the HBO movie Iron Jawed Angels [Hillary Swank played Alice.].
+In 2004 Alice received a measure of recognition with the HBO movie Iron Jawed Angels [Hillary Swank played Alice.

-Writing history when there are no survivors to offer first-hand accounts is not so different from journalism.
-It’s much like being an investigative reporter when no one tells you anything and you have to dig into letters, documents and memoirs to ferret out the story.
+I have discovered that writing history when there are no survivors to offer first-hand accounts is much like being an investigative reporter when no one tells you anything and you have to dig into letters, documents and memoirs to ferret out the story.